 From high mortgage rates to shortages that have spread coast to coast, New York Times reporter Emily Badger explains the roots -- and consequences of our country's broken housing system.

 In 2008, writer Nicholas Evans came close to death.
 The author of “The Horse Whisperer” was poisoned after eating wild mushrooms found on a country hike with family.
 He now says this ordeal enriched the writing of his fifth novel.
-It is the story of an estranged father and son: Both harbor dark secrets and struggle with notions about bravery.
-The plot moves from a brutal English boarding school, to the glamorous Hollywood of the 1960s, then to the modern battlefields of the Iraq War before returning to the setting of all his novels: the American West.
+It is the story of an estranged father and son.
+Both harbor dark secrets and struggle with notions about bravery.
+The plot moves from a brutal English boarding school, to the glamorous Hollywood of the 1960s, then the modern battlefields of the Iraq War before returning to the setting of all his novels – the American West.

 - Nicholas Evans Author of five novels, including “The Horse Whisperer.”

 Fifty years after the Tuskegee study, Diane talks to Harvard's Evelynn Hammonds about the intersection of race and medicine in the United States, and the lessons from history that can help us understand health inequities today.

 Pills, the right to travel and fetal personhood laws -- Diane talks to Temple University Law School's Rachel Rebouché about what's next in the fight over abortion in the U.S.

 What's happened to groups like the Oath Keepers and Proud Boys post-January 6, and the ongoing threat of far-right extremism in this country.
 Diane talks to Sam Jackson, author of "Oath Keepers: Patriotism and the Edge of Violence in a Right-Wing Antigovernment Group"